beaks-tariffs/calculates-the-factorial-of-a-number/backup/notes.md

 CI/CD UX Optimization Cloud Big Data A/B Testing Security Success doesn’t just find you.
 You have to go out and get it.
 Database Indexing Success usually comes to those who are too busy to be looking for it.
 Innovation distinguishes between a leader and a follower.
 JavaScript Work hard in silence, let your success be your noise.
 Message Queue
 Artificial Intelligence Algorithm Version Control Kubernetes DNS Routing Data Science Do what you love and the money will follow.
 Monitoring
+React WebSockets Docker Distributed Systems Microservices Predictive Analytics Happiness is not something ready made.
+It comes from your own actions.
+Message Queue Serverless